 The CAASPP Science scores also showed that 14% of our high school students were meeting or exceeding standards.
-This was about a +1% points increase from the previous year, but it's below our expected outcome of 26%.
-Our low-income student were at 12% and Hispanic students were at 13%.
-White students were at 29% and Asian students scored at 100%, which is above the All-group.
-Also above the All-student group was our foster youth at 27%.
+This was a +1% points increase from the previous year, but it's below our expected outcome of 26%.
+Our low-income students grew to 12% and Hispanic students were at 13%, marking a +12 percentage point increase from the previous year.
+White students showed growth at 29% and Asian students scored at 100%, which is above the.
 Other student groups were below or not enough to warrant a calculation.
 We serve students who are traditionally 3-4 grade levels behind in their schooling.